sumtxt/regionalstatistik/README.md

 # A Guide to Germany's Regional Data

-This version: February 13, 2024.
+This version: December 17, 2024.
-_Comments, edits and additions very welcome!_
+_Additions, comments and edits are very welcome!_

 ### Table of Contents